O JARGON BUSTER

 - Double Dumpling

-- Annual pair (Saturday & Sunday) of Regional
+- Annual pair (Saturday & Sunday) of Level B events organised by NOR.

 - Download

-- At an electronic punching event,
+- At an electronic punching

-card to the organisers' computer.
+electronic control card to the organisers' computer.
+The

-The most important rule in electronic orienteering is that if you
+most important rule in electronic orienteering is that if you have registered you must go the

-you must go the download station and ensure that you are recorded there
+download station and ensure that you are recorded

-Failure to comply with this will mean that the organisers will think
+there as well.
+Failure to comply with this will

-you are still out in the forest, and may
+the forest, and may organise a

 - DVO

 - Derwent Valley Orienteers.
 A Derbyshire club.
-Web
+Web site.

 - EAOA

 - East Anglian Orienteering Association.
+The regional association for East

-The regional association for East Anglia.
+Anglia.
 Web site.

 - EBOR

-- A club named for the old name of York,
+- A club named for the old name of York, covering North

-covering North Yorkshire south of the North Yorkshire Moors watershed
+Yorkshire south of the North Yorkshire Moors watershed

 and east of the A1.
-Web
+Web site.

 - E-card

-- Electronic control card, such as a SI
+- Electronic control card, such as a SI dibber or an Emit brikke.

 - ECKO

 - Loch Eck Orienteers.
-A club from Dunoon, Argyll, Scotland.
-Web site.
+A club from Dunoon, Argyll,

 - EEOL

 - East of England Orienteering League.
+A series of

-an equivalent of the Military League (South),
+midweek events, an equivalent of the Military League (South),

 covering Eastern England from north London to Yorkshire.
-Fixtures on

-the RAFO web site.
+Fixtures on the RAFO web site.

-- Electronic punching or E-punching
+- Electronic punching or

-- Using an hi-tech device, such as a SportIdent
+- Using an hi-tech device, such as a SportIdent dibber

 or an Emit brikke,